abeyg/coursera-data-science-data-cleaning/CodeBook.md

 Source of the input data is "Human Activity Recognition Using Smartphones Data Set".
 It's available here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+## Output Tidy data
+The output contains 180 rows and the variables are labelled.
+180 rows represents the average of all mean std variables for 30 subjects times 6 activity

-## Schema Description of Output Tidy data
+## Schema Description of Output data

 Subject: ID of the subject from the study.
 Activity: the string activity name, which is one of the following 6 activity names.
              WALKING
              WALKING UPSTAIRS
              WALKING DOWNSTAIRS